antoinech13/Steroid/README.md

 phot.start(nbOfStars = 3, center = True, maxVal = 30000, starPassageOfs = 15000)

 phot.plotDif(refS = 0, ast = -1, yRange = None, binning = 1, resc = True, forma = 'jd', xtick = None, inMag = True, rmExtremPoint = False, cStd = 2, deg = 4, displayRmFit = False, starPassage = False, markerSize = 100, lineWidths = 5)
+phot.toCsv("/path/of/your/directory/myCsv.csv")
  ~~~

+if loading is need in another file:

+    from photometry import Photometry

+    phot = Photometry()  # this line is only needed if you didn't build any Photometry object before (in a new script for exemple)
+                         # no need detector object as here we are just loading previous photometry.

+    phot.readCsv("/path/of/your/directory/myCsv.csv")

 **Caution:** in case where users use semi-automatic procedures, the selection on images are done with the left click and when selection is finish press the right click.